-European Central Bank holds off on strengthening stimulus

-FRANKFURT, Germany (AP) — The European Central Bank held off from strengthening its stimulus programs despite growing concern that a renewed surge in COVID-19 cases could stall the economy’s recovery from the deep downturn in the first part of the year, and even as analysts forecast that the bank will eventually take further action.
+European Central Bank: Just wait until December

-But the ECB signaled that more stimulus could be coming at its December meeting, given that risks are “clearly tilted to the downside” and new staff projections would make possible “a thorough reassessment.”
+FRANKFURT, Germany (AP) — The European Central Bank held off from strengthening its current economic stimulus but signaled that more could be coming at its December meeting given that risks are “clearly tilted to the downside” and new staff projections would make possible “a thorough reassessment.”

+The decision comes amid growing concern that a renewed surge in COVID-19 cases in Europe could stall the recovery from a deep downturn early this year.

+All eyes will be on ECB head Christine Lagarde, speaking later on Thursday, for the reasons underlying the bank’s decision.

+The bank’s promise to review its position in December is unusual given what is typically a dry statement about bond purchases and interest benchmarks.
+The ECB said it will assess the dynamics of the pandemic and prospects for vaccine rollout as well as new staff estimates about inflation and growth.

+That would lead to “a thorough reassessment of the economic outlook” at the Dec.
+10 meeting.
+It continued: “On the basis of this updated assessment, the Governing Council will recalibrate its instruments, as appropriate, to respond to the unfolding situation.”

 The bank made no change to its 1.35 trillion ($1.58 trillion) pandemic emergency bond purchase program, which pumps newly created money into the economy to keep credit flowing to businesses and promote economic activity.
 Those regular purchases are set to run through the middle of next year.
-Analysts say that is one reason the bank is holding off increasing the amount, since there is plenty of stimulus still in the pipeline.
+Analysts believe that is one reason the bank is standing pat, since there is plenty of stimulus still in the pipeline.

 The ECB’s key goal is to raise inflation toward its target of below but close to 2%, the level considered best for the economy.
 Inflation was minus 0.3% in September, partly a result of temporary measures such as a value-added tax cut in Germany but also a sign of weaker than optimal demand.